git-harry/cookbook-cloudmonitoring/README.md

 * Agents
 * Agent Tokens

-The cookbook also installs the python-pip package in Debian and RedHat based systems, and then uses pip to install the Rackspace Cloud Monitoring client, raxmon-cli, via pip
+The cookbook can also install the python-pip package in Debian and RedHat based systems, and then uses pip to install the Rackspace Cloud Monitoring client, raxmon-cli, via pip

 The raxmon-cli recipe in this cookbook is not automatically added by default.
 To install raxmon-cli, add the cloud_monitoring::raxmon recipe to the run_list.